R-Gupta492/IMAGE_CLASSIFICATION/README.md

 * no of players: 15

 ## TRAINING
-The images were rando mly rotaded , flipped and there colour saturation and brightness were changed randomly to augment the data.
+The images were randomly rotaded , flipped and there colour saturation and brightness were changed randomly to augment the data.

 * training data size: 300
 * validation data size: 276